Artificial IntelligenceImaging devicesMachine Learning

 Understanding the operation of digital cameras requires familiarization with certain technical concepts.
 ‘Rolling shutter‘ and ‘Global shutter’ are two of these.
 The rolling shutter method, which captures images line by line, often introduces distortions if the objects move rapidly during the capture.
 The global shutter method captures the entire scene simultaneously, avoiding such distortions.

 However, when it comes to machine vision AI, these rolling shutter distortions can significantly impact the interpretation of an image.
 They present a challenge for AI, leading to complications in reliable and accurate image recognition tasks.
-Moreover, flickering, ghosting, and glowing phenomena add to the list of distortions and artifacts that can confuse machine learning tools.
+Moreover, flickering, ghosting, and glowing phenomena add distortions and artifacts that can confuse machine-learning tools.

 static scenes are not a problem, but these artifacts can introduce additional distortions and inaccuracies for dynamic scenes.